Akabdulrahman/-Customer-Segmentation-ONLINE-RETAIL-REPORT-K-means-clustering/README.md

 This project utilizes analytics techniques to segment customers based on their behavior and demographics.
 Using clustering algorithms and RFM analysis, we identified high-value customers and recommended targeted marketing strategies to enhance customer engagement and retention.
 The project includes:

-Data processing and exploration
+1. Data processing and exploration

-Customer segmentation using RFM analysis and K-Means clustering
+2. Customer segmentation using RFM analysis and K-Means clustering

-Visualization of customer segments and insights
+3. Visualization of customer segments and insights

-Recommendation for targeted marketing initiatives/strategies
+4. Recommendation for targeted marketing initiatives/strategies

-Technology used: Python(Pandas, Matplotlib, Seaborn, Scikit-Learn), Power Bi
+__Technology used: Python(Pandas, Matplotlib, Seaborn, Scikit-Learn), Power Bi__

-To get access to the python code analysis, click the link below:
+__Access to the python code analysis by clicking the link below:__

 https://github.com/Akabdulrahman/-Customer-Segmentation-ONLINE-RETAIL-REPORT-K-means-clustering/blob/main/Customer%20Segmentation%20Jupyter%20%20().ipynb